beniaminogreen/zoomerjoin/paper.md

 $$dist(\overrightarrow{a},\overrightarrow{b}) = ||\overrightarrow{a}-\overrightarrow{b}||_2$$

-Integration between R and rust is managed by the `extendr` and `rextendr` Rust and R packages [@rextednr].
+Integration between R and rust is managed by the `extendr` and `rextendr` Rust and R packages [@rextendr].
 Instrumental to the package's fast performance is the relentlessly-optimized `dashmap` Rust crate [@dashmap], which provides a fast hash map that can be populated by many threads working in parallel.
 `Dashmap`'s concurrent hash maps are used to quickly store the hashes